lorig135/docsstyleguide/MinimalWritingStyle.md

 Minimal writing is topic-based.
 The three main types of topics we will write about include concepts, tasks, and references.
 When we write about any of these topics, they should be written as independent chunks of information that can stand alone (meaning little or no context is needed), and can also (eventually) be repurposed, and/or connected with other, independent and reusable chunks of information.

 Note that the following recommendations will be piloted with FR-hosted docs (FRaaS).
-It will likely take some time to refine our writing style during the pilot phase and may continue to be fluid.
-Once we have a decent idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (not based in the cloud).
+It will take some time to refine our writing style during the pilot phase.
+Once we have a good idea of what that will look like, we can begin work on a minimal writing style for self-hosted docs (not based in the cloud).
+Although  preliminary and likely to change, here are some early attempts at implementing minimal writing: https://developer.forgerock.com/docs/identity-cloud.

-A minimal writing style for self-hosted docs might look different than that of the FR-hosted docs, given the differences in audiences (noobs vs. SMEs), the differences in content, as well as how it is consumed.
+A minimal writing style for self-hosted docs might look different than that of the FR-hosted docs, given the differences in audiences (noobs vs. SMEs), the look and feel of the UI, the differences in content, as well as how it is consumed.

-For example, what does specific and succinct writing look like for deep-dive subjects like security considerations and other subjects for which we have many paragraphs or pages, and an audience that wants more information?
-These are some of the reasons we will implement this new style incrementally.
+For example, what does specific and succinct writing look like for subjects like security considerations and other subjects for which we have many paragraphs or pages, and an audience that wants to deep-dive into the subject matter?
+These are some of the reasons we will implement this new style over time and in increments.

+What follows is a proposed structure for minimal writing.

 ## The Foundation: Concepts, Tasks, and References